Stripped (Christina Aguilera album): Music and lyrics

-Musically, Stripped is a pop and R&B record which incorporates elements of many different genres, including soul, hip hop, heavy metal, rock, rock and roll, gospel, and Latin.
+Stripped is a pop and R&B record which incorporates elements of many different genres, including soul, hip hop, heavy metal, rock, rock and roll, gospel, and Latin.
 The album broke her teen pop root from her self-titled debut studio album (1999).
 According to Aguilera, she wanted to be "real" in her next records because she was "overworked" at the time she was "a part of the big craze pop phenomenon".
 Multiple critics criticized its musical style, calling it a lack of musical concentration.
 On Stripped, Aguilera became the writer of most of the songs.
 She also revealed that Perry's songwriting on Pink's second studio album Missundaztood (2001) inspired Aguilera a lot.
 She further commented: "I wasn't a big fan of the Dallas Austin songs, but I really, really loved the Linda Perry song".

 The album's opening track "Stripped Intro" describes her musical changes as she sings: "Sorry that I speak my mind / Sorry don't do what I'm told".
-The follow-up "Can't Hold Us Down" featuring Lil' Kim is an R&B and hip hop song which incorporates elements from dancehall toward its end.
+The follow-up "Can't Hold Us Down" featuring Lil' Kim is an hip pop song which incorporates elements from dancehall toward its end.
 Lyrically, it talks about the theme of feminism, and was suggested that it is toward rapper Eminem and Fred Durst.
 The third track "Walk Away" is a piano ballad where she uses a "clever" metaphor to talk about an abusive relationship.
 Dotmusic editor Ian Watson compared it to Liza Minnelli's songs.
 It is followed by the fourth track and third single from Stripped, "Fighter", which incorporates strong elements from heavy metal and arena rock.
 It talks about a woman wants to thank a man who has done something wrong to her, and was inspired by Aguilera's unhappy childhood.
 It is followed-up by the interlude "Primer Amor Interlude", the Latin pop and flamenco track "Infatuation", and the interlude "Loves Embrace Interlude", respectively.